 CURRENT PROVISIONS PROPOSED REFORMS WALGA COMMENT SHIRE OF CUBALLING POSITION elections by mainstream party politics.'
 The Sector supports first past the post voting for its simplicity and fundamental apolitical nature, therefore the proposed reforms are not supported.
 Feedback is sought to ensure the advocacy position for first past the post elections remains the preferred option.
-Recommendation Not currently supported - Local Government feedback requested 4.4 Public Vote to Elect the Mayor and President T The Act currently allows local governments to have the Presiding Member (the Mayor or President) elected either: • by the electors of the district through a public vote; or • by the council as a resolution at a council meeting.
+Recommendation Not currently supported - Local Government feedback requested 4.4 Public Vote to Elect the Mayor and President The Act currently allows local governments to have the Presiding Member (the Mayor or President) elected either: by the electors of the district through a public vote; or by the council as a resolution at a council meeting.
 Mayors and Presidents of all local governments perform an important public leadership role within their local communities.
 Band 1 and 2 local governments generally have larger councils than those in bands 3 and 4.
 Accordingly, it is proposed that the Mayor or President for all band 1 and 2 councils is to be elected through a vote of the electors of the district.
 Councils in bands 3 and 4 would retain the current system.
-Position Item 4.4 does not align with Advocacy Position 2.5.2 - 'Election of Mayors and Presidents be at the discretion of Local Government.'
-Local Governments should determine whether their Mayor or President will be elected by the Council or elected by the community.
-Generally Not Supportive.
+CurrentLocalGovernmentPositionItem 4.4does not alignAdvocacyPosition 2.5.2'ElectionofMayorsandPresidents be at the discretion ofLocalGovernment.'LocalGovernmentsshoulddeterminewhether theirMayor orPresidentwillbeelectedbytheComment Generally Not Supportive.
 Where a Mayor or President is elected by the Council, they have by definition, the support of the Council.
-A popularly elected Mayor or President may not always have the support of the Council, that can contribute to ongoing Council disruption. would retain the outlett system.
-Comment
+A popularly elected Mayor or President may not always have the support of the Council, that can contribute to ongoing Council disruption.

 CURRENT PROVISIONS PROPOSED REFORMS WALGA COMMENT SHIRE OF CUBALLING POSITION A number of Band 1 and Band 2 councils have already moved towards Public Vote to Elect the Mayor and President in recent years, including City of Stirling and City of Rockingham.
-Governments with 22 popularly electing the Mayor or President: Not currently supported - Local Government feedback requested 4.5 Tiered Limits on the Number of of Councillors T The number of councillors (between 5-15 councillors) is decided by each local government, reviewed by the Local Government Advisory Board, and if approved by the Minister.
-Not Support.
+There are 43 Band 1 and 2 Local Governments with 22 popularly electing the Mayor or President: • Band 1 - 15 • Band 2 - 7 The remaining 21 Local Governments have a Council- elected Mayor or President.
+The cited examples of the City of Rockingham and City of Stirling electors determining by referendum to change the process for electing the Mayor are examples of the current system working as intended.
+There is no evidence of elector support for uniform direct election of Mayors.
+Recommendation Not currently supported - Local Government feedback requested 4.5 Tiered Limits on the Number o f Councillors requested The number of councillors (between 5-15 councillors) is decided by each local government, reviewed by the Local Government Advisory Board, and if approved by the Minister.
+It is proposed to limit the number of councillors based on the population of the entire local government.
+Some smaller local governments have already been moving to having smaller councils to reduce costs for ratepayers.
+CurrentLocalGovernmentPositionItem 4.5doesnotalignwithAdvocacyPosition2.5.1-'Councilsconsist ofbetweensixand15(includingMayor/President)' Not Support.
 The Shire of Cuballing has six Councillors with a comparatively low level of remuneration/ reimbursement of meeting fees/expenses.